bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 **Note** `state` is deprecated. `_rowVariant`, if present in the record, will be prefered.

-`items` can also be a reference to a *provider* function, which returns an `Array` of data.
+`items` can also be a reference to a *provider* function, which returns an `Array` of items data.

 Provider functions can also be asynchronous:
 - Either returning `null` (or `undefined`) and calling a callback, when the data is ready, with the data array as the only argument
 - By returning a `Promise` that resolves to an array.

-See the **"Using Item Provider functions"** section below for more details.
+See the **"Using Items Provider functions"** section below for more details.

 ### Custom Data Rendering